mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 localStorage in the browser, unencrypted and easily accessible to physical users and scripts on the same domain.

-Many apps and libraries store tokens in localStorage.
-Some developers and security professionals believe this to be insecure.
+Many apps and libraries store tokens in localStorage, but some developers and security professionals believe this to be insecure.

 Auth.js stores the access token (used to authorize requests to third party APIs